-- For the assets or CGUs that required further impairment testing, challenging the key assumptions used in determining their recoverable amounts.
-This included a comparison of occupancy rates, revenue per available room, market growth with externally derived data including external hotel industry reports and quoted prices for similar assets.
-We also analysed other key inputs such as estimated future costs, discount rates, asset useful life estimates and terminal multipliers, and considered the historical performance of the properties. - Analysis of the methodology used in determining the remaining useful lives of the tourism properties and challenging the key assumptions used in the area by making enquiries of the management, the Company's technical experts and its finance team members, and also by reference to our understanding of the future utilisation of assets by the Company and by reference to the depreciation policies applied by other market participants operating similar assets; - Evaluating the Company's analysis of the sensitivity of the impairment tests' results, in particular in respect of the assumptions with the greatest potential effect on the test results.
+making enquiries of the management, the Company's technical experts and its finance team members, and also by reference to our understanding of the future utilisation of assets by the Company and the depreciation policies applied by other market participants operating similar assets;

-Litigation and contingent liabilities
+Evaluating the Company's analysis of the sensitivity of the impairment tests' results, in particular in respect of the assumptions with the greatest potential effects on the test results.

+Litigations and claims

-The carrying amount of provisions for legal proceedings as at 31 December 2016 totalled HRK 16,053 thousand.
+The carrying amount of provisions for legal proceedings as at 31 December 2017 totalled HRK 4,324 thousand (2016: 16,053 thousand).